This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 For the record, I think the CIA should be abolished.
 After all, lets just look at the things the CIA has done over the years:

 - Involvement in 1963 Baghdad Coup with funding of the Baath Party which just happens to be the same party as Saddam Hussein.
 What a coincidence, not.

-- A campaign to destabilize newly communist Cuba codenamed Operation Mongoose or the Cuban Project, which is related to Operation Northwoods where the US agents would commit acts of terrorism within the United States and then blame them on Cuba in order to justify a war
+- A campaign to destabilize Cuba codenamed Operation Mongoose or the Cuban Project, which is related to Operation Northwoods where the U$ agents would commit acts of terrorism within the U$ and then blame them on Cuba in order to justify a war

 - The failed Bay of Pigs invasion

 - Operation 40, which was a group of Cuban exiles who worked to destabilize Cuba, a group which apparently disbanded in 1970 after ten years in existence

 - A mind-control program named MKUltra (discovered in 1977) which consisted of illegal tests on numerous people to test certain psychedelic drugs like LSD and heroin.
 Related to this is a former mind control project called Operation ARTICHOKE, and a connected sub-project called Operation Midnight Climax in which there were CIA safehouses in San Fransciso and “prostitutes paid by the government to lure clients to the apartment served up acid-laced cocktails to unsuspecting john.”
 Also see this and information about Project MKOften

 - A domestic intelligence operation called Operation CHAOS

 - Giving money and assistance to pro-Tibet forces such as the Dalai Lama for years and years as part of a plan to destabilize China.

 - A secret program named Operation Mockingbird to influence media with recruiting of “leading American journalists into a network to help present the CIA’s views, and funded some student and cultural organizations, and magazines as fronts”